MaximPetrichuk/d3.simple.chart/README.md

 # d3.simple.chart

 ### About
-Very small and easy for quick creation of simple line charts on d3.js.
+Very small and easy library for quick creation of simple line charts on d3.js.

 ### How to use
 #### Step 1.
 Load and prepare data